2018 Foresight Institute Distinguished Student Award

 Qi for the first time developed a highly innovative site-specific tailoring method for exchanging the surface motif of the 23-atom (Au23) nanoparticle and obtained luminescence enhancement by an order of magnitude, and thus allowing batches of nanoparticles with specific properties

 This breakthrough process stands to advance the field of nanochemistry.

 The Foresight Institute is a leading think tank and public interest organization focused on transformative future technologies.
 Founded in 1986, its mission is to discover and promote the upsides, and help avoid the drawbacks, of nanotechnology, artificial intelligence, biotechnology, and similar life-changing developments.
 For more information visit http://foresight.org.

 for the college undergraduate or graduate student

 whose work in nanotechnology is deemed most notable

-Award was made at the Atomic Precision For Healthspan And Longevity workshop, held September 8-9, 2018, in Palo Alto, Silicon Valley, California.
+Award was made at the “2018 Atomic Precision for Longevity” workshop, held September 8-9, 2018, in Palo Alto, Silicon Valley, California.

 Foresight Institute is a leading think tank and public interest organization focused on transformative future technologies.
 Founded in 1986, its mission is to discover and promote the benefits, and help avoid the dangers, of nanotechnology, AI, biotech, and similar life-changing developments.